Before Washington, Bondi had a conventional law-and-order resume

 The New York attorney general's 2018 Trump Foundation petition says the foundation issued a $25,000 check in September 2013 to And Justice for All, a political organization created to support Bondi's reelection.
 The petition says Trump personally approved and signed the payment and knew it was meant to support Bondi's campaign.

-That filing is careful about what it proves.
-It is a case against Trump and the foundation, not a criminal adjudication against Bondi.
-But it still matters to Bondi's public record because it ties her political operation to an unlawful charitable political contribution from a man who would later become the center of her political world.
+The filing ties Bondi's political operation to an unlawful charitable political contribution from a man who would later become the center of her political world.

 After leaving office, Bondi went straight through the foreign-influence revolving door